opensyria/OpenSyria/doc/developer-notes.md

 ### Sanitizers

-OpenSyria Core can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
+OpenSY can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
 This is controlled with the `-DSANITIZERS` cmake build flag, which should be a comma separated list of